-Original Medicare is a federal health insurance program available for people over 65, people with disabilities, and for those with ALS and end-stage kidney disease.
-It includes both Part A (hospital insurance) and Part B (medical insurance) and works on a fee-for-service basis.
-This means that you can go to any doctor or hospital that accepts Medicare, but you’ll be required to pay any associated costs that Medicare doesn’t cover.
-You’ll also be responsible for monthly premiums, deductibles, and copays.
+Original Medicare is our country’s federal health insurance program available for people over 65, people with disabilities including ALS, and end-stage kidney disease.
+It includes Part A (hospital insurance) and Part B (medical insurance) and works on a fee-for-service basis.
+You can receive services from any provider or facility that accepts Medicare.
+You have to pay for services that Medicare doesn’t cover and monthly premiums, annual deductibles, coinsurance, and copays.

-Once you’re enrolled in Original Medicare you can also sign up for other supplemental insurance plans to help you cover medical costs that Medicare doesn’t cover.
+Once you’re enrolled in Original Medicare you can sign up for Medicare Supplement Insurance to help pay for out-of-pocket costs.
+You can also purchase a drug coverage plan.
+Alternatively, you can get your Part A and Part B benefits through a Medicare Advantage Plan with or without drug coverage.
 These plans are offered through private insurers and provide different types of benefits.
 These include:

-- Medicare Advantage plans (also known as Part C) are set up like an HMO or PPO with yearly maximum out-of-pocket costs, and may also provide coverage for dental, vision, and hearing needs, which Original Medicare doesn’t cover.
+- Medicare Advantage (MA) plans (also known as Part C) are set up like an HMO or PPO with yearly maximum out-of-pocket costs, and may also provide coverage for prescription drugs, dental, vision, and hearing needs, which Original Medicare doesn’t cover.

 - Part D plans cover prescription drugs.

-- Medigap insurance can help cover the costs of deductibles, copayments, and coinsurance.
+- Medicare Supplement Insurance (Medigap) can help cover the costs of deductibles, copayments, and coinsurance that occur when you receive your Part A and B services.
 (Note: Those born after January 1, 2020 cannot use Medigap insurance to cover Part B deductible costs.)

 Medicare Part A

-Part A is considered the “hospital” portion of Medicare, meaning it covers in-patient stays at hospitals and skilled nursing facilities (these are typically not considered nursing homes), hospice care, lab tests, surgical care, and home health care.
+Part A is considered the “hospital insurance” portion of Medicare, meaning it covers inpatient stays at hospitals and skilled nursing facilities (for skilled care only, not for custodial care) hospice care, and home health care.

 There are also very specific rules about how much Part A will cover, which change every year.
-In 2020, Part A requires a deductible of $1,408 for each benefit period and a $352 co-insurance daily fee for each day after 60 days of care is reached (before 60 days, there is no coinsurance fee).
-After 91 days, that co-insurance rate increases to $704 for each lifetime reserve day and after lifetime reserve days are used up, you are required to pay all costs.
+In 2022, Part A requires a deductible of $1,556 for each benefit period and a $389 coinsurance daily fee for each day after 60 days of care is reached (before 60 days, there is no coinsurance fee).
+After 91 days, the coinsurance rate increases to $778 for each lifetime reserve day and after lifetime reserve days are used up, you are required to pay all costs.

 Medicare Part B

-Medicare Part B refers to the “medical insurance” portion of Medicare, so it covers doctor’s visits, certain outpatient care like X-rays and lab tests, outpatient surgery, emergency services, some medical supplies, and preventative care, like a yearly wellness check.
+Medicare Part B refers to the “medical insurance” portion of Medicare.It covers doctor’s visits, medically necessary outpatient care like X-rays and lab tests, outpatient surgery, emergency services, some medical supplies, and preventative care, like a yearly wellness check.

-There is a monthly premium fee you will have to pay with Medicare Part B. In 2020, the monthly premium cost is $144.60.
+There is a monthly premium fee you have to pay with Medicare Part B. In 2022, the monthly premium cost is $170.10.
 However, the exact monthly fee you will pay is based on your income.
 If your yearly gross income exceeds a certain amount, you will be required to pay both the monthly premium and an Income Related Monthly Adjustment Amount (IRMAA).

-In addition to a monthly premium and an IRMAA, Medicare Part B has a deductible you have to meet before coverage kicks in.
+In addition to a monthly premium and an IRMAA, Medicare Part B has a deductible ($233 in 2022) you have to meet before coverage kicks in.
 After your deductible is met, you are usually responsible for 20% of the costs of your health service.